 - 4.)
 Retrieve the tube of Reporter Cell Suspension from the water bath.
 Sanitize the outside surface of the tube with a 70% alcohol swab, then transfer it into the cell culture hood. - 5.)
-Gently invert the tube of cell suspension several times to disperse cell aggregates and gain a homogenous suspension. - a. for Agonist-mode assays: Dispense 15 μ l / well of cell suspension into the Assay Plate.
+Gently invert the tube of cells several times to gain a homogenous suspension. - a. for Agonist-mode assays: Dispense 15 $\mu$ l / well of cell suspension into the assay plate. - 6.)
+Dispense 15 \mul / well of 2x-concentrated treatment media (from Step 2a) into the assay plate.